Use Crescat to schedule your soundchecks, rehearsals, and more.

 Timeline Templates

 Crew call, vendor load-in, sound and lighting check—all that good stuff is important to schedule.
-However, many don't because the sequence for most events is the same.
-Templates help add these important but bog-standard elements to any event in a few clicks.
+Templates help add these critical, though bog-standard, elements to any event with a few clicks.

 Creating a Timeline Template